DWethmar/atami/README.md

 - [ ] Channel?
 Or other name
 - [ ] Verify email for users
 - [ ] Add user to context
+- [ ] check if test with db actually works by running it locally